p07575/smp/wiki/main_page.md

 ## Community

-PuiKiu SMP Server boasts an active player base with a focus on collaboration and creativity.
+Pui Kiu College Minecraft SMP Server boasts an active player base with a focus on collaboration and creativity.
 Players are encouraged to participate in community builds and events.

 ## How to Join